Katrina Miller (RPQ, SSRP)

 Book a free consultation now

-Somatic Stress Release is a therapuetic practice created by holistic psychologist and author, Dr. Scott Lyons, to help people understand how stress is held in their body and find pathways of release.
-Old patterns of tension, worry and fear begin to fall away, opening up space for a more resilient and intentional life.
+Somatic Stress Release (SSR) was created by holistic psychologist and author, Dr. Scott Lyons, to help people understand how stress is held in their body and find pathways of release.
+As a practitioner of SSR, I work with clients to unravel patterns of tension, worry and fear, opening up space for a more resilient and intentional life.

 "Oslo - vigeland Park, running children" by Quistnix! is licensed under CC BY-SA 2.0.